 Understanding Complaint Validity

-When Is a Complaint Considered Valid?
+What Makes a Complaint Valid?

-Examples of Typically Valid Complaints
+Typically Valid Complaints

 - Poor property conditions